JeroenBoersma/docker-compose-development/README.md

 - If you are have a running percona database which you want to re-use. (be sure to stop it) `docker run --name percona_data --volumes_from [current_percona_container] busybox`

 Start
 ---

-- Run `docker-compose build` from the development directory, this will build the custom repositories
-- Run `docker-compose up -d` from the development directory
+- Run `./bin/up` from the development directory
 - \*.dev > 127.0.0.1 (if you use boot2docker, use that ip)
     - dnsmasq
       add a file `/etc/dnsmasq.d/dev.conf` with `address=/.dev/127.0.0.1`